Tom Moody (politician)

 Tom Moody (November 26, 1929 – October 30, 2008) was the 49th mayor of Columbus, Ohio.
 A Republican, he served from 1972 to 1984.
 During his time in office, the Columbus Public School District was desegregated and the city's freeway system underwent significant expansion.
 The downtown skyline also grew during Moody's time in office.
 The city saw development of the Huntington Center, One Nationwide Plaza and the AEP Building.
 During his term, he was involved in a late night vehicle crash.
 Responding to suspicion that he was driving under the influence, Moody stated "I'm inspecting the city".
-Tom Moody died at the age of 78, on October 30, 2008 of natural causes, at Riverside Hospital.
+In 1978, he served as president of the National League of Cities.
+Moody died at the age of 78, on October 30, 2008, of natural causes, at Riverside Hospital.